 "Historical resource" means any object, improvement, building, structure, district or element of a district, sign, feature, site, place, landscape, area, record, or manuscript that is historically or archaeologically significant, or that is significant in the architectural, artistic, engineering, aesthetic, natural, geological, scientific, economic, agricultural, educational, political, social, military, or cultural history of the City of San Juan Bautista or the State of California.
-For the purposes of this Section, historical resources include those resources identified as significant in an inventory or survey of historic resources (meeting the requirements of Public Resources Code Section 5020.1(g)), those resources Code Section 5020.1(k)) as well as those buildings and structures that the City determines to be historically significant dependent upon recommendation by a qualified architectural historian that the resource meets those criteria for inclusion in the California Register as outlined in Public Resources Code Section 5024.1.
+For the purposes of this Section, historical resources include those resources identified as significant in an inventory or survey of historic resources (meeting the requirements of Public Resources Code Section Soco. (g)), those resources included in the City of San Juan Register of Historic Resources (as defined by Public Resources Code Section 5020.1 (k)) as well as those buildings and structures that the City determines to be historically significant dependent upon recommendation by a qualified architectural historian that the resource meets those criteria for inclusion in the California Register as outlined in Public Resources Code Section 5024.1.